NAHJ's Adelante Leadership Academy

 - Exclusive access to NAHJ alumni, mentors, and community.

-- Full registration to the NAHJ Annual Conference in Chicago.
+- Free, full registration to the NAHJ Annual Conference in New Orleans.

 - Graduation certificate presented at the NAHJ national conference.